 - 7.10 The Treasury Management Code requires a register of non-treasury management investments and financial guarantees to be maintained and regularly reviewed, including periodic reassessment of the probability of financial guarantees being called upon. - 7.11 Details of material financial guarantees are disclosed in the Council's annual accounts.
-The latest annual accounts available relate to 2017/18 and information on financial guarantees forms part of Note 31 Financial Instruments.
+The latest annual accounts available relate to 2018/19 (link attached) and information on financial guarantees forms part of Note 28 Financial Instruments.